alabou/bcp-006-02/docs/Proposal.md

 ## Definitions

 The NMOS terms 'Controller', 'Node', 'Source', 'Flow', 'Sender', 'Receiver' are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

+The term 'strict-CBR' corresponds to the definition of constant bit-rate at section 4 "Video Compression and Packetization" of the ST 2110-22 standard.

+The terms CBR and VBR are defined in the [ITU-T H.264][H.264] | ISO/IEC 14496 standard.

+The terms CBR and VBR are defined in the [ITU-T H.265][H.265] | ISO/IEC 23008 standard.

 ## H.264 IS-04 Sources, Flows and Senders